EDITORIAL: Fight bullying every day - BC Local News

 Canadian sites like erasebullying.ca offer tips, as well as support, for victims of bullying.

-The saddest thing about the phenomenon is that it has come to this.
+The saddest thing about the phenomenon is that it has come to this—where we need online sites to tell us how to behave online.

 Bullying is not a genetic disorder.
 It is taught; it is handed down, from adults to their children.
 We are responsible for the bullying going on in society today, and as it worsens, we, the parents, the bosses, the supervisors, are the ones to blame.